tangn121/Big-Data-Movie-Recommendation/README.md

 # Big-Data-Movie-Recommendation
-This project is designed for providing movie recommendations based on IMDb ratings.
+This project is designed for providing movie recommendations based on IMDb and Rotten Tomatoes ratings.
 # Data
 All three datasets are downloaded from https://datasets.imdbws.com/.
 See documentations for the data files in https://www.imdb.com/interfaces/.
 The data is refreshed daily, which provides the opportunity for me to implement a speed layer.